Camber Energy Inc. (CEI) is on the roll with an average volume of 153.90M in the recent 3 months

-Camber Energy Inc. (CEI) is priced at $1.86 after the most recent trading session.
-At the very opening of the session, the stock price was $1.23 and reached a high price of $1.88, prior to closing the session it reached the value of $1.78.
-The stock touched a low price of $1.20.Recently in News on October 8, 2021, Camber Energy Alert: Kaplan Fox Investigates Potential Securities Fraud at Camber Energy, Inc..
-Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Camber Energy, Inc. (“Camber” or the “Company”) (NYSE: CEI).
+Camber Energy Inc. (CEI) is priced at $1.71 after the most recent trading session.
+At the very opening of the session, the stock price was $2.32 and reached a high price of $2.45, prior to closing the session it reached the value of $1.78.
+The stock touched a low price of $1.55.Recently in News on October 9, 2021, SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of Camber Energy, Inc. – CEI.
+New York, New York–(Newsfile Corp. – October 9, 2021) – Pomerantz LLP is investigating claims on behalf of investors of Camber Energy, Inc. (“Camber” or the “Company”) (NYSE: CEI).
+Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
+7980.
 You can read further details here

 Camber Energy Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $4.8500 on 09/29/21, with the lowest value was $0.3300 for the same time period, recorded on 08/20/21.